hugerte/hugerte-docs/README.md

 - React integration: View the [docs](integrations/react.md) or [repo](https://github.com/hugerte/hugerte-react).
 - Angular integration: View the [docs](integrations/angular.md) or [repo](https://github.com/hugerte/hugerte-angular).

-Integrations for Svelte and jQuery are planned for release throughout May 2025.
-Integrations for Blazor and Ruby on Rails may get forked from their TinyMCE counterparts if there's demand for them – please [open a discussion](https://github.com/orgs/hugerte/discussions/new/choose) in case they'd be nice for you.
+Integrations for Svelte, jQuery, Blazor and Ruby on Rails will get published (forked from their TinyMCE counterparts) if there's demand for them – please [open a discussion](https://github.com/orgs/hugerte/discussions/new/choose) in case they'd be nice for you.
+Or just ask for them anonymously in the survey at https://hugerte.org.
+It doesn't matter if only one person needs them or if it's for production or testing use.
+Just ask and we'll start providing and maintaining.
 An integration for Alpine.js may also be created if there's demand for it.

 ## Bundling